How to Organize Research Papers

 Before creating a new tag, check your existing tags.
 If similar tags proliferate, the organizational benefit disappears.
 Keep total tags under 30.

 "I will write notes later" means never.
-As you read each paper, record at minimum:
+As you read each paper, record at minimum the items below.

 Using a color system for PDF annotations makes later scanning more efficient: yellow (key arguments), green (methodology), blue (definitions/concepts), red (questions/critiques).